 film The Game of Their Lives– a documentary telling the story of the team’s remarkable journey from Pyongyang to England, and on to their place in footballing history.

 We are offering the chance to buy a limited edition (55 prints of each image only) of the following two photographs which were part of the material from the making of our documentary in 2002: Pak Sung Jin, who kept the team in the competition by scoring against Chile in the last minute and Pak Do Ik,scorer of the goal that forever scarred Italian football – so much so that if there is a disaster in Italian football they refer to it as an ‘un altro Corea’ (another Korea).

 The images are printed on Matt paper size 33.7 x 27.8 cms with 2 cms framing border.
 Individual photographs 89 euros sealed with Koryo Studio stamp and certificate of authenticity.
 Postage is 20 euros worldwide.

 PHOTOGRAPH: Pak Sung Jin taken from the cover of the DPRK periodical ‘Fatherland’ (October 1966). (size 33.7 x 28.6 including 2 cms white border printed on hahnemühle matt paper)

 PHOTOGRAPH: Pak Do Ik (size 33.7 x 27.8 cms including 2 cms whitte border printed on hahnemühle matt paper)

 A beautifully illustrated 8-minute story of the team and of their return to Middlesbrough in 2002, thirty five years after their footballing adventures, can be found here:

-Artworks featured in Commissions are available for sale.
-Please inquire with us about availability.
+Prints are available for sale.
+Please enquire with us about availability.